smarthomeNG/plugins/kostal/README.md

 # Requirements

-This plugin is designed to retrieve data from a [KOSTAL](http://www.kostal-solar-electric.com/) inverter module (e.g. PICO inverters).
+This plugin is designed to retrieve data from a [KOSTAL](http://www.kostal-solar-electric.com/) inverter module (e.g. PIKO inverters)
+Since UI-version 6 json-format is supported

+Tested with Kostal Piko 3.0 (single phase)  UI-Version 06.20 dc-line 2, ac line 2 and ac line 3 values unchecked/untested

 ## Supported Hardware

-Is currently working with the following KOSTA inverter modules:
+Is currently working with the following KOSTAL inverter modules:

-  * KOSTAL PIKO 7.0
+  * KOSTAL PIKO 3.0
+  (should work with all KOSTAL PIKO inverters)

 # Configuration